eriol/pypel/README.rst

 pypel
 =====

 ``pypel`` is a simple tool to manage receipts.
-It uses XMP to store metatada inside receipts so you can share them in a very easy way.
+It uses XMP to store metadata inside receipts so you can share them in a very easy way.

 **IMPORTANT**: pypel >=0.3 use GExiv2, pyexiv2 is not used anymore.